-The Wake County Firearms Education and Training Center (FETC) will reopen to the public, Friday, October 2, 2020, thanks to a partnership among Wake County, which owns the facility; the Wake County Sheriff’s Office, who will coordinate and schedule training for law enforcement; and the N.C.
-Wildlife Resources Commission, who will operate the range’s service for the public.
+The Wake County Firearms Education and Training Center (FETC) is now open to the public, thanks to a partnership among Wake County, which owns the facility; the Wake County Sheriff’s Office, which coordinates and schedules training for law enforcement; and the N.C.
+Wildlife Resources Commission, which operates the range’s service for the public.

 Required – Preregister for a Shooting Lane: WCFETC Lane Calendar